flatironinstitute/labbox-ephys/doc/development-environment.md

 git clone https://github.com/flatironinstitute/kachery-p2p kachery-p2p
 ```

-Be sure that you are on the `new-protocol` branch of kachery-p2p (TODO: remove this line once new-protocol has been merged into master)

 ### Set environment variables for source code

 Set the following environment variables (add these lines to ~/.bashrc so that they are set on each new login)